jaffamd/sonostreamer/README.md

 Again, let the script run, and when it's finished, reboot your server with `sudo reboot now`

 ## Start Streaming
 All that's left to do at this point is to start streaming!
 Make sure your ultrasound machine is plugged into your capture card, which is plugged into your Streambox, and then power up the Streambox.
-Once the POCUS-Pi WiFi network shows up, connect your phone or computer to the network, open a web browser (Chrome should definitely work; others may be spotty), and navigate to `streambox.com`.
+Once the WiFi network shows up, connect your phone or computer to the network, open a web browser (Chrome should definitely work; others may be spotty), and navigate to `streambox.com`.
 You should see several buttons at this point.
 Start the livestream by pressing or clicking the "Start Livestream" button.

 ### View the stream
 The easiest way to view the livestream is with VLC, a free video player that you can [download here](https://www.videolan.org/vlc/index.html).
 Open up VLC, click File in the menu bar and click Open Network.
 This will open a dialog box with an input field.
 In that field, enter:
-`rtmp://YOUR-IP/livestream/live`
+`rtmp://YOUR-IP/live/livestream`
 There will be a delay of a few seconds while the videostream buffers, and then your video should start playing automatically.
 When you're done streaming, make sure to hit the "Stop Livestream" button on the Streambox's webpage.

+**Update:** With the new server configuration, your streams will automatically save to `/rec`.
+You can view them after the fact at any time with the new video-on-demand application.
+Just point the VLC network stream to `rtmp://YOUR-IP/vod/$filename` where $filename is the complete path of the video file ending in `.flv` - log into your server and use the command `ls /rec` to list the saved video filenames.